ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 ## Deleting clusters from vCenter Server with Hybridity Bundle instances

-You might want to delete a cluster from an instance when it is no longer needed.
+You might want to delete a cluster from an instance when it's no longer needed.

 ### Before you delete

 * You can delete a single cluster at a time.
-To delete multiple clusters, you must do it in sequence; waiting for the previous cluster to be deleted before you attempt to delete the next cluster.
+To delete multiple clusters, you must do it in sequence; waiting for the previous cluster to be deleted before you delete the next cluster.
-* Ensure that all nodes in a cluster are powered on and operational before deleting the cluster.
+* Ensure that all nodes in a cluster are powered on and operational before you delete the cluster.
-* When you delete a cluster, all VMs (virtual machines) from the cluster will also be deleted and they cannot be recovered.
+* When you delete a cluster, all VMs (virtual machines) from the cluster are also deleted and they can't be recovered.
 If you want to keep the VMs, migrate them to other clusters.
-* The default cluster cannot be deleted.
+* The default cluster can't be deleted.

 ## Procedure to delete clusters from vCenter Server with Hybridity Bundle instances

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Deployed Instances** from the left navigation pane.
 2. In the **vCenter Server Instances** table, click the instance that you want to delete clusters from.

-   **Note**: Ensure that the instance is in the **Ready to Use** status.
+   **Note:** Ensure that the instance is in the **Ready to Use** status.
 Otherwise, you cannot remove clusters from the instance.

 3. Click **Infrastructure** on the left navigation pane.
 In the **CLUSTERS** table, locate the cluster that you want to delete and click the **Delete** icon in the **Actions** column.